SoftInstigate/restheart-vagrant/README.md

 If everything went fine, a running RESTHeart server is listening at port 8080 of the `api` VM while MongoDB will listen to port 27017 of the `db` VM.
 Verify that by connecting to the embedded [HAL browser](http://localhost:8080/browser).

-Please have a look at the complete [documentation](http://restheart.org/docs/overview.html) for the next steps.

-In case of problems please have a look at our [Support page](http://restheart.org/support.html).
+Please have a look at the complete [documentation](http://restheart.org/docs/overview.html) for the next steps or, in case of problems, check our [Support page](http://restheart.org/support.html).